COVID-19 Updates for Members

 The drug I take normally requires prior authorization, but I can’t get in touch with my doctor.
 What should I do?

-Congress passed the CARES Act on March 20, which reduces prior authorization requirements for certain prescription medications when your doctor is not available to help with the authorization.
+Congress passed the CARES Act on March 20, 2020, which reduced prior authorization requirements for certain prescription medications when your doctor is not available to help with the authorization.
 If you have a concern regarding authorization for a drug you are taking and you are unable to reach your doctor to get the authorization, call us, so we can help you.

-Why are Peoples Health offices or service centers closed?
+Why are Peoples Health offices closed?